re4nightwing/re4nightwing/README.md

 <br/>
 <br/>
 <h2 align="center">About me</h2>
-<p>I'm <b>Dulan Pabasara</b> and my pronouns are he/him/his.
-I'm a 4th-year undergraduate, doing Bachelor of Science degree in Cloud Computing from <a href="https://sltc.ac.lk/">Sri Lanka Technological Campus</a>.
+<p>Hello!
+I'm <b>Dulan Pabasara</b>, a 4th-year undergraduate, enrolled in Bachelor of Science degree in Cloud Computing at <a href="https://sltc.ac.lk/">Sri Lanka Technological Campus</a>.
 I particularly love problem solving using my programming knowledge because it helps me to push pass my limits. <i>Also I'm a huge weeb too.
 So as a hobby I've been typesetting, cleaning & redrawing manga/manhwa/manhua for about 2 years now with Shinsei Scans. xd</i></p>

-- Currently, I'm learning React, Angular and Flutter.
+- Currently, I'm learning DevOps.
-- I want to learn MEAN, MERN stacks.
+- I want to learn more about how cloud services can help SDLF with automation.

 ## My Skill Set: